 We invite anyone highly motivated, 21 or younger, who is interested in becoming a part of the drum and bugle corps activity to come out and audition!
 We base our membership acceptance on work ethic, character, and ability level.
 We will be auditioning for performing positions in the brass section, color guard, and percussion section, and drum major.

 Upon receiving your acceptance letter you will become an official member of the Columbians Drum and Bugle Corps.
-Acceptance letters will be offered beginning at January camp.
+Acceptance letters will be offered at January camp.

 Brass Section includes four types of instruments: Trumpets, Mellophone (similar to trumpet in method but sounds like a French Horn), Baritone, and Tuba.